Is dark energy the energy of the vacuum at the scale of the universe? Updated 05/04/26

 Reminder: the standard calculation

-Usually, we think of the vacuum as « empty » and massless, and we have determined that its density is in any case less than e-30 g/cm3, or about 1 proton per m3, today, which is a very high vacuum, because the universe has expanded a lot.
+Usually, we think of the vacuum as « empty » and massless, and we have determined that the density of the universe is, in any case, less than e -30g/cm3, which is about 1 proton per m3, today, which is close to vacuum, because of the expansion o the universe .

-It is estimated that there is a virtual particle of mass m, by volume equal to the cube of λ = h/mc, deduced from the relation E=hc/λ= mc² which defines the wavelength λ of the photon which has the same energy E as this particle, where h is the Planck constant, cthe speed of light and λ is the Compton length associated with Mr. As this volume is very small, it is a lot.
+It is estimated that there is a virtual particle of mass m, by volume equal to the cube of λ= h/mc, deduced from the relation E=hc/λ= mc² which defines the wavelength λ of the photon which has the same energy E as this particle, where h is the Planck constant, c the speed of light and λ is the Compton length associated with m.

 In other words, seen from today, the mass of the entire universe was contained in the size of a proton!
 But let’s remember what we said about the dimensions of objects in this primordial universe, because even reduced to this size it can have great complexity.
 We should not be impressed by these gigantic figures, but put them in context.

-The observed vacuum energy density (e-30 g/cm3) is at least 121 orders of magnitude lower than the crude estimate of quantum mechanics, so there must be a « compensation » mechanism that is obviously very, but not totally, efficient.
+The observed vacuum energy density (e-30g/cm3) is at least 122 orders of magnitude lower than the crude estimate of quantum mechanics, so there must be a « compensation » mechanism that is obviously very, but not totally, efficient.

 If a small residue of the vacuum energy remains, this translates into a cosmological constant, which is a mechanism proposed to be compatible with the constraints imposed by the model with Ωo = 1, which led to an age of the Universe: to = (2/3)/Ho = 10 Ga.